 As demand grows, you should activate lower-funnel advertising strategies to convert brand-aware consumers.
-We recommend launching branded paid search and retargeting campaigns to engage anyone that visits the website or is looking for your brand specifically.
+We recommend launching branded paid search and retargeting campaigns to engage anyone who visits the website or is looking for your brand.

 Stage 3: Starting to scale paid advertising.

-Brands that reach the third stage have a good understanding of their customers and what motivates them to purchase.
+Brands that reach the third stage understand their customers well and what motivates them to purchase.
 You can begin scaling advertising and use paid media to drive additional growth.

 Common attributes of brands in stage 3.

-At this point, you should have a media campaign that is targeting bottom-of-the-funnel users.
-This leads to campaigns with a high-ROAS but limited scale.
+At this point, you should have a media campaign targeting bottom-of-the-funnel users.
+This leads to campaigns with a high ROAS but limited scale.

-In order to continue to grow, you have to start investing in advertising that reaches new audiences.
+To continue to grow, you must start investing in advertising that reaches new audiences.

 How to scale your paid advertising.

-You’ll also want to start optimizing your campaigns by testing different messaging, offers, and ad creative to determine what resonates best with your consumers.
+You’ll also want to start optimizing your campaigns by testing different messaging, offers, and ad creatives to determine what resonates best with your consumers.

-As you reach new audiences, your ROAS will start to drop but your overall revenue will begin to increase.
+As you reach new audiences, your ROAS will drop, but your overall revenue will increase.